-Whether in Ashland, Loudonville, Polk, or on the campus of Ashland University, in the hallways of Samaritan Hospital, or around a table at DorLo Pizza, every person from the Ashland County community has a story, a personal history that explains how and why they feel, behave, and live like they do.
+Whether in Ashland, Loudonville, Polk, or on the campus of Ashland University, or in the hallways of UH Samaritan Medical Center, every person from the Ashland County community has a story, a personal history that explains how and why they feel, behave, and live like they do.
 Unfortunately, many of these people, and maybe even you, have been beat up by life’s circumstances.
 But there is always hope for healing, especially when we learn to understand one another.

 When we change our perspective, asking “what happened to you?” rather than “what’s wrong with you?”, we can build stronger people, relationships, and community.
 The following tips should help you turn the kaleidoscope and see your fellow Ashlanders a little differently.